Agile is an iterative methodology of delivering a project. It is often perceived as a philosophy and a way of thinking over a framework or process.

 Once the main idea is clear, we understand why the project is required, and what issues it should solve, the development team comes together to go through all project details and discusses the scope of work, the milestones, risks, target audience, timeframes, and expected deliverables.
 This stage is often called Inception or Initiation.

 The team breaks the project down into smaller time increments to make it easier to manage: work is divided into smaller time frames which typically take 2-4 weeks to complete.

-Disclaimer: such time increments would often be called Sprints which is a part of the Scrum framework that follows Agile principles.
+Disclaimer: such time increments would often be called Sprints which is a part of the Scrum framework that follows Agile principles which is called Agile Scrum.
 It is important to note that Scrum is always Agile, but Agile is not always Scrum.
 In this article, we will be calling time increments Sprints for simplicity.

 Depending on the Agile framework that the team follows, people might get assigned specific tasks and responsibilities aligned with their expertise, or the tasks can be picked up freely based on one’s desire and availability.